-The Medical College Admissions Test (MCAT) is an entrance exam administered by the American Association of Medical Colleges.
+The Medical College Admissions Test is an entrance exam administered by the American Association of Medical Colleges.
 Each year, medical schools around the country use the MCAT to evaluate potential matriculants.
-Achieving a good score on the MCAT is a famously difficult academic achievement.
-Because the test is constantly evolving content, applicants are wondering every year just how hard is the MCAT?
+Achieving a good score is a famously difficult academic achievement.
+Because the test is constantly evolving content, applicants wonder how hard the MCAT is?

 How Hard is the MCAT?

-Indeed, the MCAT is significantly longer than any of the other major standardized entrance exams like the LSAT and GMAT.
+Indeed, the MCAT is significantly longer than any other major standardized entrance exams like the LSAT and GMAT.
 The test is 7.5 hours long, which is 56% longer than the 4.25-hour long Dental Admissions Test, or DAT.
-The testing time is 6.25 hours, and the total time students should plan in for the test day is just over 7.5 hours.
-The MCAT has 230 different questions, and most of them require responses in an essay format.
+The testing time is 6.25 hours, and the total time students should plan for the test day is just over 7.5 hours.
+The test has 230 different questions, and most of them require responses in an essay format.

 Besides, the MCAT’s breadth of topics also makes it difficult.
 It tests a student’s ability to make scientific decisions based on data and a baseline education in a wide variety of biological and even social sciences.
 The MCAT covers all the sciences a doctor needs to be proficient in.
 This includes general and organic chemistry, physics, reading comprehension, biochemistry, psychology, and even sociology.